Family Springboard Mortgages

 What are the alternatives to springboard mortgages?

 One way is a guarantor mortgage.
-The family member would provide security via a charge on their property.
+Usually, the family member would provide security via a charge on their property.

-The main difference is instead of the security being in the form of savings, it’s a charge on a property used a s security.
+The main difference is instead of the security being in the form of savings, it is a charge on a property used a s security.

 This is when a family member or friend gifts the deposit money to you instead of a loan.
 You can read all about gifted deposit mortgages by clicking here.

-Legal advice for springboard mortgages
+Legal advice for springboard mortgages.

-The person who is helping with the deposit for a springboard mortgage will need to have independent legal advice.
-This cannot be from the same solicitor who is controlling the purchase.
-All fees for this will need to be covered independently.
+To begin with, the person who is helping with the deposit for a springboard mortgage will need to have independent legal advice. incidentally, this cannot be from the same solicitor who is controlling the purchase.

 The reason for the independent legal advice is to ensure that the person putting the money into the saving accounts fully understands the implications and processes involved.